 day, we happened by chance to pass the office of Ramparts magazine.
 On an impulse we went inside and my mother asked

-the receptionist if she knew of any places for rent for the summer.
+the receptionist if she knew of any apartments for rent for the summer.
 It turned

-out the receptionist had an apartment nearby on Leavenworth Street at the top
+out the receptionist lived nearby on Leavenworth Street at the top

-of Russian Hill, and offered to rent it to us for the summer, while she moved
+of Russian Hill, and offered to rent us her place for the summer, while she moved

 in with her boyfriend.
 Kismet!